OnstakInc/cisco-tetration-hol/labguide/module10/README.md

 <div class="step" id="step-018"><a href="#step-018" style="font-weight:bold">Step 018</a></div>

+Here we can see the process tree, and an indication of what happened.
+A command shell (/bin/sh) was launched from the java process, which is not a normal activity.
+Then we can see the command that was run,  hostnamectl.
+Click on the hostnamectl command to see more details.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_018.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_018.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-019"><a href="#step-019" style="font-weight:bold">Step 019</a></div>

+Here we can see the forensics details of the command run and the privilege level under which the command was executed (root).

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_019.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_019.png" style="width:100%;height:100%;"></a>